alexfernandez/alexfernandez.github.io/2023/job-search.md

 Now for the detail of the 14 selection processes where I actually participated: overall I did 25 various interviews with recruiters, technical people and managers.
-I got 8 technical challenges and was accepted for three positions, of which I accepted the offer from TinyBird.
+I got 8 technical challenges and was accepted for three positions, of which I accepted the offer from Tinybird.

 ## 📝 Lessons Learned